ubiq/ubiqsmart/content/en/what-is-ubiq.md

 ## Stable Monetary Policy

-Ubiq's monetary policy was hard-coded at its genesis, meaning fewer surprises in the future.
+Ubiq's strict monetary policy means fewer surprises in the future.
 A predictable inflationary control system with longevity in mind helps strike a balance between simulating scarcity and incentivizing miners to secure the network.
-Ubiq’s monetary policy has not been altered since its launch in 2017.

 ## Community-Governed